 Roller Blades and Skateboards

 Roller blades, skateboards, and scooters may not be used inside the apartments, courtyards or parking lots of the Providence Village.
-At all times, students should ride with caution on campus.
+At all times, students should ride with caution on sidewalks and streets around campus.

 Right of Entry